zent2g/Rock-Paper-Scissor/README.md

 For 1 thing and 1 thing only.
 Learning.

 ## Future Updates🔮
-i will be making a Graphical User Inferface (GUI) with buttons and text in the future.
+no more updates will be made for now.